Transfer to another property

-To be considered for a transfer, you must have a need to move because your current housing does not meet your needs, and have multiple and complex factors that mean you are unable to independently access and sustain stable housing.
+You can apply for a transfer to another property if your current housing does not meet your needs, and you have multiple and complex factors that mean you are unable to independently access and sustain stable housing.

 - you are experiencing or at risk of domestic and family violence

 - you are experiencing or at risk of violence, abuse or harassment from a household or community member

 - you have the safety of a child in your care at risk